-- a) The notice of rescission has been submitted no later than 12 noon-7-10 business days prior to the next Council Meeting; and - b) The resolution proposed to be rescinded has not already been acted upon.
+- c) The notice of rescission has been submitted no later than 12 noon 7 days prior to the next Council Meeting; and - d) The resolution proposed to be rescinded has not already been acted upon.

 The Chief Executive Officer or an appropriate member of Council staff may implement a resolution at any time after the close of the meeting at which it was made.
 A resolution will therefore be deemed to have been acted on if: